-Little Hands: Establishing Great Technique From the Beginning
+Little Hands: Establishing Great Technique From the Beginning (On-Demand)

 One of the greatest challenges piano teachers face is instilling a great technical foundation with child beginners.
 Most youngsters lack adequate muscle definition in addition to coordination.
 How can teachers best establish good habits from the first lesson, and reinforce them going forward?
 Fred’s mission is to help teachers become confident in addressing any technical problem you may encounter.
 He’ll share his latest research on incorporating whole-body, three-dimensional technique, specifically for the young beginner.
 Video with students will amplify demonstrations on sitting position, arm weight, portato, the sound point, tone production, the basic vibrato motion, shaping, two-note slurs and more, including recommended repertoire.